nathancarter/weblurch/doc/plan.md

 ### Cleanup

- * Use colors in the cake build processes to make console output more visually clear.
-(See how you do this in `jsfs`.)
- * Factor the nested `exec` calls into a single recursive routine, also as you did in `jsfs`.
  * Move the `reports/` folder into `test/reports/`, so that no one sees it, and you can remove mention of it from the README.
  * Get a Travis-CI build going.
 Once that works, ``install CoffeeScript''